 CHILLING

 Serving cider well is an art, and temperature is your first stroke.
-It affects how aromas rise, how acidity shows, and how bubbles move.
+It affects how aromas develop, how acidity is expressed, and how bubbles move.
 Nailing it turns a good glass into a memorable experience.

-To chill, simply immerse Heavy Branch Bottles in a half-filled ice bucket for 30 minutes or place them in the refrigerator for a few hours.
+To chill, simply immerse Heavy Branch Cidery bottles in a half-filled ice bucket for 30 minutes or place bottles in the refrigerator for a few hours.